Photo credit: Gualberto107 at freedigitalphotos.net.

 I can’t stop looking at tiny houses.

-At first glance, I thought the people living in them must be nut-zo.
+At first glance, I thought the people living in them must be nutty.
 Who would live in a house the size of a bedroom?
 What could possibly make someone want to do that?

-I then discovered that there are a lot of reasons why people choose the tiny house lifestyle, and it made me fall in love with the whole tiny house movement.
+In reading various online blogs, I discovered a number of reasons why people choose the tiny house lifestyle, and it made me fall in love with the whole tiny house movement.

 And yet, still others live in tiny homes for financial reasons.
-Tiny houses are well, tiny, so most people who own them don’t have a mortgage.
-Surprisingly, a lot of tiny homes are built on trailer beds so they avoid the taxation of a real home with a foundation.
-Now this is really cool.
+Tiny houses are tiny, so most people who own them don’t have a mortgage.
+Furthermore, a lot of tiny homes are built on trailer beds so they are taxed as personal property instead of realty.

-As far as I go, I like the idea of living in a tiny house because life seems so simple.
-You would have to drastically reduce the amount of junk you have, and the things that you did have would be meaningful, useful, and intentional.
+Personally, I like the idea of living in a tiny house because of simplicity.
+To make it work, we would have to drastically reduce the amount of personal belongings kept in the home, and the items that remain would be meaningful, useful, and intentional.